GhostWording/PublicDocumentation/API/Sections/votingcounters.md

 ## Usage

+### Create the counter
+Before others users can vote, one has to initialize the counter.

+Exemple : I want other users to vote for a photo of mine, I will first create the counter:

+- create counter for PhotoA:

+          POST /vote/MyAppName/ForUser/Initialize
+         {
+                "recipient" : {
+                      "deviceId" : "123",
+                      "facebookId" : "yyzz", },
+                 "counterName" : "votesForPhotoA"
+         }

 ### Voting
 Users can vote for photos of other users.
 Each time a user photo get a vote, the global counter of a user should be updated too (that's the responsability of the client to do that).